Nursing Jobs at Orlando Health with Visa Sponsorship

 Which visa types does Orlando Health commonly use for Nursing roles?

-Orlando Health sponsors nurses through H-1B, TN (for Canadian and Mexican nationals), J-1 for exchange visitor programs, F-1 OPT and CPT for nursing students completing clinical hours, and EB-2 and EB-3 immigrant visa categories for permanent residence.
+Orlando Health sponsors nurses through H-1B, TN visa (for Canadian and Mexican nationals), J-1 visa for exchange visitor programs, F-1 OPT and CPT for nursing students completing clinical hours, and EB-2 and EB-3 immigrant visa categories for permanent residence.
 EB-3 is the most common long-term pathway for internationally educated nurses given the profession's strong labor market justification under PERM.

 What qualifications does Orlando Health expect from internationally educated Nursing candidates?